The Signs of Damping Off in Cannabis Seedlings and How to Stop It For Good

 Depending on which fungus attacks your plant, there are instances where you can reverse damping-off.
 If you notice the signs of an infection, even if you’re not sure which fungus is to blame, take immediate action.

 Make a homemade fungicide for plants to use when you see any strange spots or limp foliage.
 A quick one to try is a mixture of canola oil, garlic, lemon juice, and hot peppers.
 The ingredients have antifungal properties that help to combat any infections.
 Use it by spraying the foliage from the bottom to the top of the plant.

-If the damping off of cannabis is in the early stages or one of the less deadly fungi is the cause of the infection, you can lessen the damage with light.
-Damping off fungus hates bright lights, so use high-output fluorescent bulbs over your seedlings.
+If the damping off in weed seedlings is in the early stages or one of the less deadly fungi is the cause of the infection, you can lessen the damage with light.
+These fungus hates bright lights, so use high-output fluorescent bulbs over your seedlings.

 It’s often difficult to spot the signs of damping-off before it gets serious enough to kill your plants.
 When most growers realize their crops are infected, the disease is already too far along to stop.
 It attacks just under the soil line, so you won’t notice when it starts.